DOWNTOWN WEST BEND POLICIES

 The DWBA is well aware of the fact that the events take place on a closed public street.
 As such, the DWBA does not restrict in any way the free speech rights of the public.
 However, the DWBA does reserve the right to ask individuals and organizations whose conduct is disorderly to leave the event grounds and/or report such Disorderly Conduct to the West Bend Police Department.

 Promotion, Distribution and Sales on behalf of unauthorized Private/Public Businesses & Enterprises

-Section 12.20 (10) of the Ordinances prohibit interference with parades and special events, including the Farmers’ Market, Music on Main, Wheels on Main, Fall Fest, Downtown Concourse and Winter on Main.
+Section 12.20 (10) of the Ordinances prohibit interference with parades and special events, including the ArtWalk, Farmers’ Market, Music on Main, Wheels on Main, Fall Fest, Wine Walk on Main and Kayak 5k..
 The ordinance specifically states,

 “(10) INTERFERENCE.
 No persons shall hamper, obstruct or impede or interfere with any parade or parade assembly or with any person, vehicle or animal participating or used in the parade, nor shall any other organization or group of persons not mentioned in the application for a parade permit participate in the parade.”

 Based on considerations of providing safe access to patrons and vendors, maintaining order, encouraging attendance, promoting collegiality, fostering good will, increasing enjoyment, preventing unwanted solicitations, maintaining an enhanced small town event experience, and preventing activities which violate Ordinance 12.20 (10), the DWBA reserves the right to ask individuals and organizations engaging in unauthorized promotion, distribution, and sales on behalf of private/public businesses and enterprises to leave the event.
 The DWBA also reserves the right to report such improper conduct to the West Bend Police Department.